What is Uluru?

 For the local Anangu Aboriginal people, Ayers Rock is a place a great power.
 It is many things to the Anangu, including the centre of the universe and the home of the Earth Mother.
 For tens of thousands of years, the Anangu have created petroglyphs on Ayers Rock that are now considered national cultural treasures.

-Many people who come to take a tour of Ayers Rock are tempted to climb the sandstone monolith.
-This is a point of controversy between the local Aboriginal people and the national park service that manages the entire area under Uluru-Kata Tjuta National Park.
-The Aboriginal people would prefer visitors to stay off their sacred site, but there are marked trails leading across and atop Ayers Rock.
-Visitors who aren’t deterred by the cultural warnings will get spectacular views from the top of Uluru.
+Many people who come to take a tour of Ayers Rock used to climb the sandstone monolith.
+This was a point of controversy between the local Aboriginal people and the national park service that manages the entire area under Uluru-Kata Tjuta National Park.